cndgrr/cndgrr/README.md

-- 👋 Hi, I’m Cindy Guerra
+👋 Hi, Cindy here!

-- 👀 I’m interested in applying psychology in the IT world
+  I’m interested in applying psychology in the IT world💻.
+Horror films fanatic👻, tea addict 🍵🧉, and learning about IT💡

-- 🌱 I’m currently learning about IT
+I also can help you to get into a web3 project🦀⚛️⚓☀.
+Let's get in touch Discord: Cndgrrmndz#4999